MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-logging.md

 Any change to the settings requires a restart of SQL Writer service to activate.

 > [!TIP]
->Restarting SQL Writer is extremely fast and can be done at will as SQL Writer doesn’t have any activity and doesn’t retain any stateful information in-between VSS calls.
+>Restarting SQL Writer is extremely fast and can be done at will as SQL Writer doesn’t retain any stateful information nor has any activity in-between VSS calls.
 The only precaution is to avoid a restart while a VSS operation (backup, restore) is taking place.

 SQL Writer will report active parameters in its log file upon (re)start, as can be seen in [Service Start](#service-start) sample extract.